 Alaska Counseling License Requirements

-Alaska, the largest state in the country but with one of the lowest populations, has some high paying opportunities for those looking to pursue a career in counseling.
-The population of more than 700,000 residents is served by over 2,000 professional counselors, according to the Bureau of Labor Statistics (BLS).1-5 If you have an interest in a counseling career in Alaska you will want to know the licensure regulations and the process to become a professional counselor.
+Alaska has a population of more than 700,000 residents, who are served by over 1,500 professional counselors, according to the Bureau of Labor Statistics (BLS).1-5 If you have an interest in a counseling career in Alaska you will want to know the licensure regulations and the process to become a professional counselor.
 This page will teach you the requirements and steps to become a Licensed Professional Counselor (LPC) in Alaska as well as how to obtain other counseling licenses.

 Table of Contents